TooFuW/ShortMoji/README.md

 ## Usage and Features
 Launch ShortMoji and start typing your shortcuts to see your emojis appear automatically ! ✨

-- Easy shortcuts : If you are already using Discord then it should be easy for you to start using ShortMoji, and else GO LEARN THE SHORTCUTS ! 🗿
+- **Easy shortcuts** : If you are already using Discord then it should be easy for you to start using ShortMoji, else GO LEARN THE SHORTCUTS ! 🗿

-- Fast correction : If you mispelled a shortcut, you can rewrite it (if you do it instantly) and the emoji will still replace the shortcut ! 😎
+- **Fast correction** : If you misspell a shortcut, you can retype it (if you do it right away) and the emoji will still replace the shortcut ! 😎

-- For the nerds : ShortMoji is consuming nearly nothing and you can easily close it by clicking 2 times on your Escape key ! 🤓
+- **For the nerds** : ShortMoji consumes almost nothing and you can easily close the program by clicking your Escape key twice ! 🤓

 ## Licence
 Free project under the [MIT license](https://github.com/TooFuW/ShortMoji/blob/main/LICENSE.txt).
 Do what you want with it! 🚀